How Much Will My Home Rent For? 6 Ways to Calculate a Fair Rent Price

 It’s best to use several different calculators so you can get a sense of the price range.
 Look for ones that take into account a variety of inputs, such as your mortgage, operating expenses, and any fees.

-Make sure you’re looking at median error rates or other data information so you have an idea of how far off the rent could be.
+Make sure you’re looking at median error rates or other data to get an idea of how far off the rent could be.

 How to set your rent